Quantum spin models of commensurate $p$-wave magnets

 \textbf{\textit{Band structure and Edelstein effect.---}} The $p$-wave magnet possesses distinctive symmetry properties.
 It breaks spatial inversion $P$ as well as the combined $P\mathcal{T}$ symmetry, where $\mathcal{T}$ denotes time reversal.
 At the same time, it preserves the composite symmetry $\mathcal{T} T(\bs{t}_1)$, where $\bs{t}_1$ is one of the lattice translation vectors and $T(\bs{t}_1)$ is the corresponding translation operator.
 This symmetry preserves time-reversal symmetry in momentum space, enforcing the relation $E(\bs{k}, \bs{S}) = E(-\bs{k}, -\bs{S})$.
 In addition, the system retains a spin symmetry $[C_2^{\perp}||\bs{t}_1]$, where $C_2^{\perp}$ denotes a 180$^\circ$ spin rotation about the axis perpendicular to the spin plane.
 The corresponding symmetry $[C_2^{\perp}||E]$ in momentum space enforces that only the spin component along the $C_2^{\perp}$ rotation axis remains finite, resulting in a spin polarization strictly aligned with this axis.
 Together, these two symmetries constrain the spin polarization in momentum space to satisfy \bea E(\bs{k}, S^{\perp}) = E(-\bs{k}, -S^{\perp}). \eea

 We introduce a minimal tight-binding model to illustrate the electronic properties of the $p$-wave magnet on the honeycomb lattice.
 The model is given by \bea H_{\text{p}} = t \sum_{\langle i j \rangle} c_{i}^\dagger c_{j} + J_d \sum_i c_{i}^\dagger [\hat{\bs{m}}_i^{\mathrm{p}} \!\cdot\! \bs{\sigma}] c_{i}, \eea where $\hat{\bs{m}}_i^{\mathrm{p}}$ denotes the site-dependent local spin polarization of the $p$-wave magnet shown in Fig.~\ref{fig_1}(b), and $J_d$ quantifies the coupling between the itinerant electrons and the localized moments.
+In the following, we take $\hat{\bs{m}}_i^{\mathrm{p}}$ from the $p$-wave magnetic configuration stabilized at $\theta=\pi/3$ in Eq.~(\ref{eq:spin}), which corresponds to the canting angle $\phi=1.22$.
 The electronic band structure of Eq.~(\ref{eq:kondo}) is shown in Fig.~\ref{fig_3}(a), plotted within the first Brillouin zone of the crystallographic unit cell (the number of bands is doubled due to zone folding).
-The resulting band dispersion clearly exhibits $p$-wave–type spin splitting, satisfying the relation given in Eq.~(\ref{eq:momentum_spin}).
+The resulting band dispersion clearly exhibits $p$-wave spin splitting, satisfying the relation given in Eq.~(\ref{eq:momentum_spin}).
+Such splitting is absent in the collinear zigzag and stripy states, corresponding to $\phi=0$ and $\phi=\pi$, respectively (see Sec.~S3 of the Supplemental Material for details~\cite{supplemental}).
 Moreover, we find that the spin-degenerate Dirac cones present at $J_d = 0$ [Fig.~\ref{fig_3}(b)] split into pairs of spin-polarized Dirac cones once $J_d > 0$, as shown in Fig.~\ref{fig_3}(c).
 These Dirac cones remain stable until $J_d$ reaches a critical value $J_d^c$, where Dirac cones with opposite spin polarization annihilate in pairs.
 On the other hand, the Dirac cones are immediately gapped once sublattice symmetry is broken—for instance, by introducing a sublattice-dependent onsite potential.